Intellivision Amico: Development stalls

 In May 2020, it was announced former Microsoft executive and Xbox co-founder J Allard had joined Intellivision Entertainment to serve as the company's global managing director, assisting the company in launching the Amico.
 He left months later and said the role was "not a good fit."
 Despite this, Tallarico noted the hiring of Allard during an investment call in March 2021 even though Allard had already left.
 This led to the U.S. Securities and Exchange Commission (SEC) to send a letter for clarification to Intellivision Entertainment to clarify when Allard had left the company.

 The console was delayed in August 2020 to a new release date of April 15, 2021 because of issues caused by the COVID-19 pandemic.
 In February 2021, Tallarico announced a further delay to October 10, 2021, because of continued supply chain issues.
 In early June 2021, it was revealed that Intellivision Entertainment had hired a number of the original creators of the Intellivision to remake their games for the new console.
-At an appearance at E3 2021, Tallarico announced a number of the games that would be coming to the console, and noted that although the pandemic had forced a delay of the console's launch, it also gave the company a chance to increase the amount of games available for the console.
+At an appearance at E3 2021, Tallarico announced a number of the games that would be coming to the console, and noted that although the pandemic had forced a delay of the console's launch, it also gave the company a chance to increase the number of games available for the console.
 Ars Technica's Sam Machkovech called the reaction to Tallarico's presentation a "resounding thud."
 The presentation showcased games that were already available as free web games, like a series of Sesame Street edutainment games.
 Eurogamer's Digital Foundry noted that a presentation by Intellivision Entertainment a couple of weeks later at Gamescom was extremely similar to a 2019 console reveal trailer the company had already released.